panva/node-oidc-provider/docs/configuration.md

 const configuration = { features: { sessionManagement: { keepHeaders: true } } };
 ```

+In order for the Session Managmenet feature to work, the UA must support Third-Party cookies.
+OIDC-provider checks if this feature is enabled using an [iframe][third-party-cookies-git]
+and testing, but you should use your own pages when you go live.
+To do so, set the
+`cookies.thirdPartyCheckUrl` to a link for the start page.
+Remember this should be
+hosted under a **different domain**).
+See [this][third-party-cookies-so] for more info.

 **Back-Channel Logout features**
 Enables features described in [Back-Channel Logout 1.0 - draft 04][backchannel-logout].